Codeup-Joe-Dan/zillow_clustering/README.md

 # key findings and recommendations

-I looked at number of bedrooms, bathrooms, square footage, and square footage not included in bed or bath as features and confirmed they all have a slight statistically significant positive linear correlation.
-My best model performed consistently across data sets and even slightly improved in the final test data set.
-I expect this model will perform similarly on future data.

-If you notice the graphs of errors in predicions there is unmistakable downward trend compared to actual values.
-This suggests there are other features not yet captured in my models driving that trend.
-My highest correlated feature to assessed value was the one I engineered.
-For a business perspective I recommend incorporating my desined features into zillow's current model to increase its accuracy.

-If time allowed I would like to re evaluate the zillow database for possible appropriate features to improve my model's accuracy that are not derived from square footage of the house, do some feature engineering, and rerun the predictions.
-While my top model surely beats the baseline I feel it is far from a huge success. much improvement is possible.
+We looked at location features and concluded that they did have an impact on logerror.
+We also tested lotsize and found that it too had correlation to log error.
+We also tested several interations of clustering features, settling on clusters that grouped lot size and taxamount.
+Our best model was an OLS model that performed slightly better on training data than on validate data.
+This continued on test data, indicating our model is likely overfit.
+We were not able to improve upon baseline (mean) RMSE with our model.

+If time allowed we would like to re evaluate the features in order to better engineer a model that can tilize the available data while avoiding overfitting.
+The clusters we utilized with lot size and tax amount were significant, but further insight was likely available in bedrooms, bathrooms, and regional data.